Last Updated on

 Sticking with the topic of images for a minute; another thing you can do is “lazy load” them.
 The idea behind this is to show images only once the visitor scrolls down the page to actually see them.
 With a lazy loading solution, the images aren’t getting loaded until that very moment.

-The best plugin to make this happen is called BJ Lazy Load.
-Again, very easy to use.
+The best plugin to make this happen is again WPRocket, but another called BJ Lazy Load. can also do the job.

 14. Regenerate thumbnails